Ocute: The Rise of Altamaha-Ocute and the Establishment of Ocute (1275-1540)

-De Soto expedition
+De Soto expedition (1540)

-By 1500, the population had expanded considerably.
+By 1540, the population had expanded considerably.
 There were at least five mound centers (although the Shoulderbone site's population had declined dramatically) and several hundred smaller towns and other settlements.
 Ocute enters the historical record in the chronicles of the expedition of Spanish conquistador Hernando de Soto, which came through the chiefdom in 1539 on its way to Cofitachequi.
 They had learned about Ocute from two young men they had captured in Apalachee in present-day Florida.

 De Soto came to the chiefdom of Ichisi on March 25, 1539, and told the locals he would be merciful if their chief submitted.
 He visited two small towns and entered the main town of Ichisi, at the Lamar Mounds and Village Site, on March 30.
 The chief of Ichisi cooperated fully, and informed the Spanish about the nearby paramount chief, Ocute.
 De Soto erected a wooden cross on one of the mounds before heading to Ocute.

 On April 3, the Spanish approached the chiefdom of Altamaha, led by a chief named Zamuno, who always bore arms in case of attack by Cofitachequi.
 It is unclear if De Soto entered the main town at the Shinholser site.
 Zamuno exchanged gifts with De Soto and asked if he should pay tribute directly to him, instead of to his overlord at Ocute.
 De Soto replied that the previous relationship should stand.
 De Soto erected a cross and left behind a cannon somewhere in the chiefdom.
 He summoned the paramount chief of Ocute, and then visited his main town, apparently at the Shoulderbone site, on April 9.
 He received gifts and set up another cross, and the army rested for two days.
-On April 12, De Soto visited another subject chiefdom, Cofaqui, which was governed by a young noble named Patofa on behalf of his elderly uncle.
-Patofa reiterated his compatriots' policy of amity and gave the army provisions and porters.
+On April 12, De Soto visited another subject chiefdom, Cofaqui, presumably at the Dyar Site, then north to Patofa, presumably at the Scull Shoals Site.
+The lord Patofa was described to be a captain-general, another militaristic figure like Zamuno, and may have joined De Soto in a raid against Cofitachequi.

 De Soto then determined to set out for Cofitachequi.
 The people of Ocute explained that the great wilderness separated them, and that no one alive had ever crossed it due to the war, despite what De Soto's guide had claimed.
 Nevertheless, the army departed on April 13.
 A party from Ocute initially joined the Spanish to raid Cofitachequi, but De Soto sent them home upon realizing there was no easy way through the wilderness.